o28o/dictPlugin/ExtentionMethod.md

 Adding Pali Lookup to any site, works for any browser that supports custom js extentions. e.g. Chrome, Edge, Brave, Safari.

 1. Install one of the custom js extentions of your choice: e.g. Tampermonkey, ScriptCat, Violentmonkey.
+2. Enable developer mode in browser settings.
-2. Create a custom script with the code listed below.
+3. Create a custom script with the code listed below.
 This code is suitable for Tampermonkey and ScriptCat without any changes.
 For other extentions header part might slightly vary.
-3. Enable the plugin, enable the custom script.
+4. Enable the plugin, enable the custom script.
-4. Open or refresh page and click the desired word.
+5. Open or refresh page and click the desired word.
 Enjoy.

 This is a pretty basic code.
 If you'll improve it or get better solution for this case, please let me know.